2026 Black-Tie Protocol: Updated to reflect the shift from ‘Matte Black’ to ‘Midnight Navy’ and the return of the Marcella Bib shirt.

 Do tuxedos always need a bow tie?

-Is a shawl collar tuxedo okay for a groom?
+Is a shawl collar tuxedo appropriate for a groom?

 Can I wear brown shoes with a tuxedo?